 GABA is the body's main relaxing, calming and tranqulising neurotransmitter.
 Deficiencies in GABA present as anxiety, excessive worry and nervousness.
 GABA is also responsible for proper digestive function as the body needs to be in a relaxed state to produce hormones, enzymes and acids to effectively digest and assimilate the nutrients from food.
 The amino acid L-glutamine is responsible for making GABA as well as being essential for repairing any damage to the intestinal wall.
 Sufferers of Irritable Bowel Syndrome generally have reduced levels of glutamine because of either poor digestive function, inadequate diet or malabsorption.
 Improving GABA levels is an important step in not only feeling better emotionally, but for good digestive health.

 The effects of stress can be far reaching and have long term detrimental results not only on the digestive system, but the whole body.
 Recognising stress and its impact on the body is an important step to help control and alleviate IBS.
-Tests such as the GABA Test and Adrenal Fatigue Test give an accurate indication of GABA levels and the effects of stress on the body.
+Tests such as the Mental Health Test and Adrenal Fatigue Test helps provide a greater understanding of GABA levels and the effects of stress on the body.

 Supplemental probiotics contain beneficial strains of live bacteria naturally found in the intestinal tract.
 Probiotics are extremely important for IBS sufferers as they dramatically increase intestinal bacteria numbers.
 Prebiotics are special fibres that provide food for the existing beneficial intestinal bacteria.
 They rapidly increase numbers by enhancing their activity and function.
 Both probiotics and prebiotics play fundamental roles in reducing symptoms of IBS and bring about long term relief.